Lead Opinion

 In late 2003, SooHoo filed a petition seeking sole physical and legal custody of the children.
 In the alternative, she sought visitation.
 Under chapter 257C, only de facto custodians and interested third parties (as defined in section 257C.01, subdivisions 2 and 3 (2006)) have standing to petition for custody.
 Accordingly, the district court first addressed SooHoo’s petition for custody by conducting an evidentiary hearing to determine whether SooHoo had standing under chapter 257C to pursue custodial rights.
 The court found that SooHoo was an interested third party under the statute and ordered the Hennepin County Department of Court Services (court services) to perform a custody and parenting time evaluation.
 The court also ordered temporary visitation for SooHoo.

-After further evidentiary hearings, during which the district court heard testimony from SooHoo and Johnson, several of their acquaintances, and the court services evaluator who conducted the custody and parenting time evaluation, the court denied SooHoo‘s custody petition.
+After further evidentiary hearings, during which the district court heard testimony from SooHoo and Johnson, several of their acquaintances, and the court services evaluator who conducted the custody and parenting time evaluation, the court denied SooHoo’s custody petition.
 In its order denying the custody petition, the court ordered Johnson and SooHoo to submit proposed visitation schedules.
 Johnson submitted a memorandum along with her proposed visitation schedule in which she urged the court to halt temporary visitation and argued that court-ordered visitation would violate her due process rights as a fit parent.
 Ultimately, the court awarded SooHoo visitation, which, in addition to weekly visitation, included a holiday visitation schedule that divided the major holidays between SooHoo and Johnson and an extended period of visitation during the summer months.
 The court also ordered that SooHoo employ a therapist to address her differential attention to the children and that Johnson “employ a counselor (or continue with existing counseling) to address her tension and anxiety relative to the [children].”
-In awarding visitation, the court concluded that
+In awarding visitation, the court concluded that Minn.
+Stat. § 257C.08, subd.
+4, withstood constitutional muster.
+The court of appeals affirmed.
+Soohoo v.
+Johnson, A05-537,

 I.

-The U.S. Supreme Court has explained that the substantive due process rights provided by the
+The U.S. Supreme Court has explained that the substantive due process rights provided by the Fourteenth Amendment afford “heightened protection against government interference with certain fundamental rights and liberty interests.”
+Washington v.
+Glucksberg,

-Because we rest our decision on the sweeping breadth of [the Washington statute] and the application of that broad, unlimited power in this case, we do not consider the primary constitutional question passed on by the Washington Supreme Court—whether the Due Process Clause requires all nonparental visitation statutes to include a showing of harm or potential harm to the child as a condition precedent to granting visitation.
+Because we rest our decision on the sweeping breadth of [the Washington statute] and the application of that broad, unlimited power in this case, we do not consider the primary constitutional question passed on by the Washington Supreme Court — whether the Due Process Clause requires all nonpa-rental visitation statutes to include a showing of harm or potential harm to the child as a condition precedent to granting visitation.
 We do not, and need not, define today the precise scope of the parental due process right in the visitation context.
 In this respect, we agree with Justice KENNEDY that the constitutionality of any standard for awarding visitation turns on the specific manner in which that standard is applied and that the constitutional protections in this area are best “elaborated with care.”

 In order to survive strict scrutiny, a law must advance a compelling state interest and must be narrowly tailored to further that interest.
 See Kahn v.

-the state as parens patriae may restrict the parent‘s control by requiring school attendance, regulating or prohibiting the child‘s labor, and in many other ways. * * * [T]he state has a wide range of power for limiting parental freedom and authority in things affecting the child‘s welfare.
+the state as parens patriae may restrict the parent’s control by requiring school attendance, regulating or prohibiting the child’s labor, and in many other ways. * * * [Tjhe state has a wide range of power for limiting parental freedom and authority in things affecting the child’s welfare.

 The term “in loco parentis,” according to its generally accepted common-law meaning, refers to a person who has put himself in the situation of a lawful parent by assuming the obligations incident to the parental relation without going through the formalities necessary to legal adoption and embodies the two ideas of assuming the parental status and discharging the parental duties.

 As for the second factor, the Supreme Court has explained that proceedings that “employ imprecise substantive standards that leave determinations unusually open to subjective values of the judge” magnify the risk for erroneous deprivation of private interests.
-Santosky, 455 U.S. at 762.
+Santosky,

 Finally, the government interest in this case under the third Mathews factor is the state’s interest as parens patriae in the welfare of the child.
 As we have already explained, the state’s interest as parens patriae in the welfare of the child and in promoting relationships among recognized family units is compelling.